Frequently Asked Questions

 We will not be accepting the waste that has been segregated for recycling by the householder.

-Q. Will the gasification facility be able to process hazardous waste?
+Q. Will the EfW facility be able to process hazardous waste?

 A. No, the facility will not be able to process hazardous waste.
-The only type of materials the Facility will be receiving to be used as feedstock in the gasifier will be refuse derived fuel.
-RDF is the residual ‘black bag’ waste from UK households.
-The Facility will not receive any hazardous waste for use in generating power in the gasification plant, nor any other non-hazardous waste for this purpose other than RDF.
+The only type of waste the Facility will be receiving will be refuse derived fuel to be used as fuel.
+The Facility will not receive any hazardous waste for use in generating power in the EfW plant, nor any other non-hazardous waste for this purpose other than RDF.

 Q. Will the facility operate 24/7?

 A. Yes, with planned maintenance cycles.
-Each of the three gasification lines will run for 8000 hours per year (approximately 333 days).
+Each of the three EfW lines will run for 8000 hours per year (approximately 333 days).

-Q. What is the lifespan of the gasification plant?
+Q. What is the proposed lifespan of the Facility?

 A. It is intended to operate for 25 years (minimum), after which the performance will be reviewed in line with operational standards at the time.
 This will inform whether the facility will continue to operate or will need to be upgraded; or decommissioned.